 Bidding will be used when detailed specifications for the goods or services to be procured can be prepared and the primary basis for award is cost.
-When the cost of a contract, lease or other agreement for materials, supplies, equipment or contractual services exceeds \$25,000, an Invitation to Bid (IFB) notice will be prepared.
+When the cost of a contract, lease or other agreement for materials, supplies, equipment or contractual services exceeds \$50,000, a Request for Proposals (RFP) notice will be prepared.
 No contract shall be divided for the purpose of avoiding this procedure.
 This notice will be published at least twice, in at least one official newspaper of general circulation throughout the immediate service area.
 This newspaper notice will appear not less than seven (7) days and not more than twenty-one (21) days before the due date for bid proposals.
-The elected official, department head or project manager or designee may also solicit sealed bids from responsible prospective suppliers by sending them a copy of such notice with coordination of Grants Department.
+The elected official, department head or project manager or designee may also solicit sealed bids from responsible suppliers by sending them a copy of such notice with coordination of Grants Department.

-The IFB will include a clear and accurate description of the technical requirements including the range of acceptable characteristics or minimum standards and the specific features of a "brand name or equal" descriptions that bidders are required to meet for the goods or services to be procured.
-The IFB will also include the bid deposit and bond performance required (if applicable), the location where bid forms and specifications may be secured, the time and place for opening bids and whether the bid award will be made on the basis of the lowest bid price or the lowest evaluated price.
-If the lowest evaluated price is used, the measurable criteria to be utilized must be stated in the IFB.
-The newspaper notice must also contain language which calls to the attention of bidders all applicable requirements which must be complied with, such as the Civil Rights Act of 1964.
+The RFP will include a clear and accurate description of the technical requirements including the range of acceptable characteristics or minimum standards and the specific features of a "brand name or equal" descriptions that bidders are required to meet for the goods or services to be procured.
+The RFP will also include the bid deposit and bond performance required (if applicable), the location where bid forms and specifications may be secured, the time and place for opening bids and whether the bid award will be made based on the lowest bid price or the lowest evaluated price.
+If the lowest evaluated price is used, the measurable criteria to be utilized must be stated in the RFP.
+The newspaper notice must also contain language, which calls to the attention of bidders all applicable requirements, which must be complied with, such as the Civil Rights Act of 1964.

-Bids will be opened in public, at the time and place stated in the IFBs.
-The bids will be tabulated by the grants manager or designee at the time of bid opening.
-The results of the tabulation and the bid documents will be examined for accuracy and completeness by the grants manager, county commissioners and department head or project manager.
-Laramie County Board of Commissioners will make the decision as to whom the contract shall be awarded.
-After the bid award is made by the Board of County Commissioners, a contract will be prepared for execution by the successful bidder by the Grants Department and the county attorney.
-After the contract is signed, all bid deposits will be returned to all unsuccessful bidders.
+Bids will be opened in public, at the time and place stated in the RFPs.
+The grants manager or designee will tabulate the bids at the time of bid opening.
+The results of the tabulation and the bid documents will be examined for accuracy and completeness by the grants department, county commissioners and department head or project manager.
+The Laramie County Board of Commissioners will make the decision as to whom the contract shall be awarded.
+After the Board of County Commissioners makes the bid award, a contract will be prepared for execution by the successful bidder by the Grants Department and the county attorney.
+After the contract is signed, all bid deposits (if required) will be returned to all unsuccessful bidders.

 Laramie County may cancel an Invitation for Bid or reject all bids if it has determined in writing that such is in the best interest of Laramie County.
 Laramie County may allow a vendor to withdraw a bid if requested at any time prior to the bid opening.
 Bids received after the time set for bid opening shall be returned to the vendor unopened.
-Two or more responsible bidders are needed for the competitive bid process.